Master of Arts (Religion) Prerequisites

 - A competitive score on the GRE (Graduate Record Examination) or the MAT (Miller Analogies Test)

-If students satisfy the above academic standards, along with other application requirements discussed here and in the section on Admissions, they may be grated full admission into the MA (Rel).
+If students satisfy the above academic standards, along with other application requirements discussed here and in the section on Admissions, they may be granted full admission into the MA (Rel).
 Tentative admission may be granted to applicants who satisfy any two of the three academic achievement standards listed above based on approval from the program director.
 Students granted tentative admission must maintain a 3.00 GPA during their first 12 hours of graduate work to be eligible to receive full admission and continue their graduate study.